skip to Main Content

 NOTE: These dates may be modified as official changes are announced, so please check back regularly for updates.

 New Year’s Day is the first public holiday of the year is New Year’s Day, which falls on January 1st.
-This day is celebrated with fireworks, parades, and parties across the country.
+This day is celebrated with fireworks, parades, and parties nationwide.
 Many Costa Ricans also take the opportunity to visit the beach or go on a trip with their families.

 Epiphany, also known as Three Kings’ Day.
 This holiday is celebrated on January 6th and commemorates the three wise men’s visit to baby Jesus.
-In Costa Rica, it is traditional to eat Rosca de Reyes, a sweet bread shaped like a ring.
+In Costa Rica, eating Rosca de Reyes, a sweet bread shaped like a ring is traditional.
 The person who finds a tiny baby Jesus figurine in their slice must host a party on February 2nd, Día de la Candelaria.

 Saint Joseph’s Day is celebrated on March 19th and honors the husband of the Virgin Mary and the father of Jesus.
 This day is significant for farmers, as it marks the start of the planting season.
 Many communities hold religious parades and processions to honor Saint Joseph.